Mirantis/tcp-qa/README.md

 dos.py start "${ENV_NAME}"

-Then, wait until cloud-init is finished and port 22 is open (~3-4 minutes), and login with ' vagrant / vagrant '.
+Then, wait until cloud-init is finished and port 22 is open (~3-4 minutes), and login to the cfg01 node:

+ssh root@172.16.10.100  # Use password 'r00tme'